HostServersEasy/.github/profile/README.md

 - Our static website API with NodeJS
 - Our static website API with Python
 - Great uptime

 And more to come.

+**This organization contains all the repos that make us run.
+Some may not be open source!**